Afoxcute/bimboh/frontend/FRONTEND_ENVIRONMENT_SETUP.md

 ## Required Environment Variables

-To run the Iris frontend application, you need to set up the following environment variables:
+To run the Bimboh frontend application, you need to set up the following environment variables:

 ### 1. Supabase Configuration (Required)
 ```bash